dev-mdsohagmiya/translix/README.md

 - **Frontend**: Chrome Extension with **React** for a smooth and dynamic UI.
 - **Backend**: **Express.js** for fast and secure API communication.
-- **Translation APIs**: Powered by leading LLMs for accurate translations.
+- **Translation APIs**: Powered by leading LLMs (Grok, Hugging Face, Gemini, etc.) for accurate translations.

 ---